shredthaGNAR/stars/README.md

 * [ololx/create-symlink](https://github.com/ololx/create-symlink): Create Symlink is a simple mac Automator workflow which provides a GUI for the symbolic links creation on macOS.
 There is an alternative https://github.com/ololx/quick-symlink
 * [schollz/croc](https://github.com/schollz/croc): Easily and securely send things from one computer to another :crocodile: :package:
 * [uazo/cromite](https://github.com/uazo/cromite): Cromite a Bromite fork with ad blocking and privacy enhancements; take back your browser!
 * [Medformatik/CrossDrop](https://github.com/Medformatik/CrossDrop): CrossDrop is a partial implementation of Google's Quick Share in Flutter for macOS, iOS and Linux.
-CrossDrop is based on NearDrop, a Swift implementation of Nearby Share for macOS.
+CrossDrop is based on NearDrop, a Swift implementation of Quick Share for macOS.
 * [charmbracelet/crush](https://github.com/charmbracelet/crush): Glamourous agentic coding for all 💘
 * [warren-bank/crx-Tubi-TV](https://github.com/warren-bank/crx-Tubi-TV): website userscript: redirect embedded videos from "tubitv.com" to an external player
 * [Rob--W/crxviewer](https://github.com/Rob--W/crxviewer): Add-on / web app to view the source code of Chrome / Firefox / Opera 15 extensions and zip files.